 Endometriosis is a medical condition in which the endometrial tissues which line up the uterus begin to over-grow and spread outside the uterus and implants in the surrounding places such as the fallopian tubes, ovaries, and other organs of the pelvic region.
 In case when the tissues grow normally inside the uterus, endometrial tissues shed off themselves, during each menstrual cycle, creating a monthly cycle.
 The endometrial tissues also shed off when implanted or attached to the organs outside the uterus, and the shedding can lead to inflammation, cysts, and scar tissue throughout the pelvic region, etc. Women with the condition of endometriosis may have symptoms such as chronic pelvic pain, pain during sexual intercourse, pain while urinating, gastrointestinal troubles, abnormal or heavy menstrual cycle, and infertility.

-- Minimal: Stage 1 (1 to 5 points)- stage 1 of endometriosis is considered minimal.
+Stage 1 of endometriosis is considered minimal.
 In this initial stage, the implants are small in size, fewer in number, and shallow.
 Although it should be kept in mind that various stages of the endometriosis do not correspond to the pain and discomfort levels, the symptoms are generally more on that later stages of the condition.
-It means that just because a woman is having Stage 1 of endometriosis, it does not mean that she has minimal pain or that the other symptoms and side effect of the condition on her life are not severe.
+It means that just because a woman is having Stage 1 of endometriosis, it does not mean that she has minimal pain or that the other symptoms and side effects of the condition on her life are not severe.

-- Moderate: Stage 3 (16 to 40 points)- Stage 3 is considered as moderate endometriosis.
+Stage 3 is considered as moderate endometriosis.
 There are many deep endometrial implants observed during this stage, but there can be an endometrial cyst on at least one of the ovary.
 The endometrial cysts are formed when the tissue lashes to an ovary and starts to shed blood and tissues.
 The blood is accumulated there and turns brown.
 For that reason, these over-growths are also known as chocolate cysts.
 Doctors may also find a thin band of tissue, called filmy adhesions, which joins organs together.
-The adhesions are the scar tissues which form when the body tries to heal after the inflammation caused by endometriosis.
+The adhesions are the scar tissues that form when the body tries to heal after the inflammation caused by endometriosis.
 They can make organs join and stick together when they are not meant to be.
 These can cause severe, sharp and stabbing pain, nausea, in women suffering from endometriosis.

 The increasing severity of the stages might deliver the impression that endometriosis, just like cancer, endometriosis starts off in one part of the body and then spreads to other distant organs.
 But endometriosis does not grow or spread like cancer.
 This disease can be widespread in nature right from the beginning.